-(10) a declaration that the applicant will comply with the District's Rules and Management Plan, as may be amended;

-(11) such additional data as may be required by the General Manager or Board.

-(g) The maximum allowable volume of production shall not exceed 1 acre-foot per acre per year on any Contiguous Acreage Tract of water rights owned or controlled.
+- (10) a declaration that the applicant will comply with the District's Rules and Management Plan, as may be amended; - (11) such additional data as may be required by the General Manager or Board. - (g) The maximum allowable volume of production shall not exceed 1 acre-foot per acre per year on any contiguous acreage tract of water rights owned or controlled.

-In addition, the maximum allowable rate of production on any square mile section (equivalent to 640 acres) within a Contiguous Acreage Tract is 2,880 gallons per minute.
-For Contiguous Acreage Tracts that contain less than a section, the maximum allowable rate of production is 4.5 gallons per minute per Contiguous Acre.
+In addition, the maximum allowable rate of production on any square mile (equivalent to 640 acres) within a contiguous acreage tract is 2,880 gallons per minute.
+For contiguous acreage tracts that contain less than 640 acres, the maximum allowable rate of production is 4.5 gallons per minute per contiguous acre.
 This maximum allowable volume of production does not apply to exempt wells.
 Granting an Operating Permit in no way changes the private property ownership or legal control of water rights.

-(h) For the District to calculate total annual production of groundwater for each designated Contiguous Acreage Tract, all permitted wells, shall be equipped with a flow meter that complies with District Meter Standards.
+(h) For the District to calculate total annual production of groundwater for each designated contiguous acreage tract, all wells producing more than 35 gallons per minute, shall be equipped with a flow meter that complies with District Meter Standards.
 District Meter Standards documentation is available on the District's website.

-Alternatively, the District approved flow meter may be installed at the center pivot or at the drip station only if it captures all groundwater production contained in the Contiguous Acreage Tract.
+Alternatively, the District approved flow meter may be installed at the center pivot sprinkler, drip irrigation system, or central collection point, as long as all production is captured.

 (i) For compliance, flow meters will be systematically read by the District and annual production will be calculated.
-Annual production for all meters within an individual Contiguous Acreage Tract will be combined to quantify total annual production for that individual Contiguous Acreage Tract.
+Annual production for all meters within an individual contiguous acreage tract will be combined to quantify total annual production for that individual contiguous acreage tract.